Exploitboy/Ghosteye/README.md

-# Ghosteye
+# 👁️ GhostEye

-GhostEye is an AI-powered resume matcher that compares resumes with job descriptions using NLP and semantic analysis.
-It extracts key skills, experience, and education, scores relevance, and highlights match quality—helping recruiters and job seekers find the best fit quickly and intelligently.
+**GhostEye** is an AI-powered resume matcher that uses natural language processing to evaluate how well a candidate’s resume aligns with a job description.
+Built with modern NLP models like Sentence Transformers and spaCy, it provides intelligent scoring and skill-matching insights.

+🎯 Perfect for recruiters, HR platforms, and job seekers who want to improve candidate-job relevance.

+**Features**:
+- Resume & JD parsing (PDF, DOCX, text)
+- Skill and experience matching
+- Custom scoring engine
+- Semantic similarity using transformer models
+- Optional Streamlit UI for demo

+> Get smart, fast, and explainable match results—powered by GhostEye.